hectoregm/algorithms/README.md

 algorithms
 ==========

-Implementation of various algorithms in ruby
+Implementation of various algorithms in ruby, javascript and C